rust-lang/this-week-in-rust/drafts/2016-08-23-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is Raph Levien's [font-rs](https://github.com/google/font-rs), yet another pure Rust font renderer, which is incomplete, but *very* fast.
-Thanks [StefanoD](https://users.rust-lang.org/users/StefanoD) for the suggestion.
+No crate was selected for this week for lack of votes.
+Ain't that a pity?

-[Submit your suggestions for next week][submit_crate]!
+[Submit your suggestions and votes for next week][submit_crate]!

 [submit_crate]: https://users.rust-lang.org/t/crate-of-the-week/2704